jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

     * Look for ImageView elements in top-right area
     * Fallback to clicking top-right corner
   - Click "保存图片" option
-  - Wait for "保存成功" message
+  - Use dynamic sleep instead of "保存成功" message detection
-  - Check image counter (e.g., "1/7")
+  - Check image counter with improved regex: /^\d+\s*\/\s*\d+$/
-  - If more images exist, swipe to next image
+  - If more images exist, use enhanced swipeToNextImage() with multiple strategies
   - Repeat until all images downloaded
   - Exit gallery with back() function
 ```
-**Status**: ✅ Implemented and tested
+**Status**: ✅ Implemented and tested with dynamic sleep and enhanced swipe functionality

 #### Step 6: Move Images from App Directory
 **Requirement**: Images are saved to `/Pictures` directory, need to move to organized structure.